 You can also drive to the event.
 I don't recommend this, as parking is tight in this area, but if you have the patience, you should be able to find some street parking four to five blocks away.

 If you are looking for the best places to stay nearby, I recommend either Fisherman's Wharf or the Marina District.
-At Fisherman's Wharf, you will find options from 2-star budget-friendly hotels to higher-end 4- and 5-star hotels.
+At Fisherman's Wharf, you will find options from 2-star budget friendly motels to higher-end 4- and 5-star hotels.
 Discover my recommendations for Fisherman's Wharf.

 You can also find great deals for hotels in these districts and all over San Francisco on TripAdvisor.
 Before you book, check out their special offers today!